diku-dk/futhark/docs/man/futhark.rst

 --------------------

 Print names and locations of every top-level definition in the program (including top levels of modules), one per line.
+The program need not be type-correct, but it must be contain syntax errors.

 futhark dev options...
 PROGRAM
 ------------------------------